machen3228/telegram_app_wish_list/README.md

 ```
 You can implement changes in database.
 First, you need to
 change database schema in `/database_schema/schema.pg.hcl`
+Advise you to install `Atlas` plugin in Pycharm to see
+syntaxis hints.
+Schema has extension `.pg.hcl`, so it will
+help you to minimize errors while working with postgres schema.

 To create migration file, fun:
 ```bash